RoboJackets/software-training-old/assignments/week_4/week_4_exercises/project_4_4/README.md

 ##### Publish to the `/oswin/velocity` topic to control the bottom turtle
 The next task is to create a `ros::Publisher` for the `/oswin/velocity` topic so that we can control the bottom turtle.
-Put this publisher in the global variable `g_velocity_pub` so that we can access it in the callback for `/oswin/ground_truth`.
+Put this publisher in the global variable `velocity_pub_` so that we can access it in the callback for `/oswin/ground_truth`.

 ##### Implement a proportional controller in the callback for `/oswin/ground_truth`